-The university has procedures in place that serve to be sensitive to those who report (students or employees), including providing written notice about their right to file criminal charges, the university processes that are available to them, as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus.
+The University has procedures in place that serve to be sensitive to those who report (students or employees), including providing written notice about their right to file criminal charges, the university processes that are available to them, as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on and/or off campus.
 Additional assistance including no-contact orders; interim action and housing; academic, transportation, and workplace accommodations will be provided if requested and reasonably available.
-The university will make such accommodations regardless of whether the victim chooses to report the crime to the NAU PD or local law enforcement and regardless of whether the offense is alleged to have occurred on or off campus.
+The University will make such accommodations regardless of whether the victim chooses to report the crime to local law enforcement and regardless of whether the offense is alleged to have occurred on or off campus.

-Although the university strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to notify proper law enforcement authorities (on-campus and local police), and victims have the right to decline involvement with the police.
-The university will assist any victim with notifying law enforcement authorities if the victim so desires.
+Although the University strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether or not to notify proper law enforcement authorities and victims have the right to decline involvement with the police.
+The University will assist any victim with notifying law enforcement authorities if the victim so desires.
 Victims do not have to make an official report to obtain access to services/resources.

-Individuals who wish to report to the university have the following options:
+Individuals who wish to report to the University have the following options:

-Other Reporting Options-Non-Confidential
+Other Reporting Options- Non-Confidential